Celeste-AI/Celeste-AI/howsheworks.md

 ## Part 6: Visuals (WIP)
 Celeste is able to see technically, but I am still working out the fine details, she is also able to do object detection but that hasn't been ported over to the new version of her software yet, I am in the process of doing this as we finish some shader math to better understand the
-Position & Rotation of celeste in world space, which will eventually allow her to not need any assistance with moving anymore. (hopefully)
+Position & Rotation of Celeste in world space, which will eventually allow her to not need any assistance with moving anymore. (hopefully)

 ## Part 7: API-USAGE.
-In order to maximize the effect of her reach, she is able to [access the VRCHAT API](https://vrchatapi.github.io/).
+In order to maximize the effect of her reach, she can [access the VRCHAT API](https://vrchatapi.github.io/).
 This is ran on a seperate thread so it has no impact on her base functionality.
 This allows her to do the following:
 * Accept friend requests of vrchat users automatically.